Cookies

 General Applications

 Would you like to play with us?
 We are also happy to receive unsolicited applications from musicians.
-Lea Hladka is your contact person for this.
 In addition to a letter of motivation, please send us some audio and video samples for us to get an impression of your artistic activity.

 Our Story

-In addition to the ensemble's own composers such as Juri de Marco, Franziska Aller, Alistair Duncan, Helena Montag, Julia Bilat, Nina Kazourian, Sebastian Caspar, Tabea Schenk and Bertram Burkert, Stegreif has also commissioned works and arrangements from Uri Caine, Mike Conrad, Wolf Kerschek, Evelyn Saylor, Malte Schiller and Claas Krause.
-The orchestra has also worked with directors, including Ulrike Schwab, David Fernandez, Theresa von Halle, and Ela Baumann, as well as with musical guests like Caroline Widmann, Nils Landgren, Markus Stockhausen, and Rosanne Philippens.
+Improvisation is at the heart of all compositions, but the incorporation of different musical styles is also an important component.
+In addition to the ensemble's composers such as Juri de Marco, Alistair Duncan, Julia Biłat, Franziska Aller, Tabea Schenk, Nina Kazourian, Sebastian Caspar and Bertram Burkert, Stegreif has commissioned works and arrange-ments from Uri Caine, Mike Conrad, Wolf Kerschek, Lisa Morgenstern, Ralph Heidel, John Hollenbeck, Maria Gstättner, Noam Sivan, Malte Schiller and Claas Krause.
+It has also worked with the directors Tristan Braun, Gineke Pranger, Juan Cruz Diaz de Garaio Esnaola, Ulrike Schwab, Tino Sehgal, Sommer Ulrickson, David Fernández, Theresa von Halle und Ela Baumann as well as with musical guests Abel Selaocoe, Caroline Widmann, Nils Landgren, Markus Stockhausen, Thomas Klug and Rosanne Philippens.

 Awards